-I recently tried to solve this problem though, by thinking more like Charlie and trying to create a better system for choosing the books I read (I love good systems).
+I recently tried to solve this problem by developing a better system for choosing the books I read (I love good systems).

-My goal was to reduce the time I spend reading 'fluff'.
+My goal was to reduce the time I spent reading 'fluff'.
 I wanted to get to the meat of a book as fast as possible, and maybe even skip time-wasting books entirely.

 I realized what I needed was a good filter, and after doing some research I finally found a solution: Blinkist.

 Blinkist is a book summary service for non-fiction books.
 They pull the meat out of a book, leave the fluff behind, and provide a very nice summary that contains just the best and most useful ideas.